Call for Participation has now concluded. Thank you for your interest in the YMAP project.

 Are you a citizen/resident of a country other than Australia aged 18-30 and currently spending six months or more living, working, studying or travelling in Australia?

-This Australian Research Council Discovery Project is a five-year longitudinal study examines the international mobility of young people – moving both in and out of Australia – in order to understand its effects on their economic opportunities, social and family ties, and sense of citizenship.
+This Australian Research Council Discovery Project is a five-year longitudinal study examines the international mobility of 2000 young people – moving both in and out of Australia – in order to understand its effects on their economic opportunities, social and family ties, and sense of citizenship.
 We want to know how young people from various cultural backgrounds think about and experience moving and living overseas: what are the highs and lows, the pros and cons?
 We're interested in how youth from various cultural backgrounds manage mobility and develop economic, social and civic benefits and manage challenges.

 Your participation is entirely voluntary and you can decide to withdraw from the project at any time, and without reason.
 If you decide to withdraw, there will be no negative consequences, your data will be destroyed and you will no longer be contacted by the researchers (the only exception to this is in the case of unidentifiable information already provided that cannot be extracted because it cannot be linked to you).